-Join Adam Crespi for an in-depth discussion in this video Bringing out the shine with a specular material, part of Materials and Lighting in Unity.
+Join Adam Crespi for an in-depth discussion in this video Bringing out the shine with a specular material, part of Unity: Materials and Lighting.

 Once, we've gotten our diffused shaders in place, we can start to think about things are shiny.
 For this, we are going to switch the shader type and shading model.
 I'll select awning and press f to focus in.
 If we are already in, we may want to adjust scrolling with the mouse or hold Alt and right click and zoom in.
 The awning has three materials.
 The canvas awning that's a diffused shader.
 The wood that's a above diffuse.
 And finally the iron that is just now a diffuse.
 I'll change the shader over, by clicking on the bar that says diffuse and choosing specular.